abacusorg/abacus-public/README.md

 To avoid confusion in the scientific community, we kindly ask that you:

 - Feel free to mention Abacus when describing work that uses this software
-- Consider alternative naming schemes for derivative works that don't incorporate "Abacus" directly in the title (e.g., instead of "AbacusMocks," perhaps "Mocks with Abacus" or your own unique name)
+- Consider alternative naming schemes for derivative works that don't center "Abacus" in the title (e.g., instead of "AbacusMocks," perhaps "Mocks with Abacus" or your own unique name)

 This helps users distinguish between the core Abacus project and the community contributions built around it.